One killed, three injured in Grand Rapids shooting

-GRAND RAPIDS, Mich. — One man is dead and three others were injured in a late-night shooting in downtown Grand Rapids according to police.
+GRAND RAPIDS, Mich. — One man is dead and three others were injured in a late-night shooting in downtown Grand Rapids.

 The Grand Rapids Police Department says officers responded to Pearl Street NW near Ottawa Avenue around 12:15 a.m. to investigate a shooting.